urban-toolkit/awesome-urban-datasets/README.md

 - [OpenStreetMap](http://www.geofabrik.de/data/download.html): Crowdsourced data for buildings, roads, etc.
 - [CMP Facade](http://cmp.felk.cvut.cz/~tylecr1/facade/): Dataset focused on facade segmentation.
 - [Toxic Release Inventory Facilities](https://www.epa.gov/toxics-release-inventory-tri-program/tri-data-and-tools): The Toxics Release Inventory (TRI) Program tracks the industrial management of toxic chemicals that may cause harm to human health and the environment.
+- [CDPH Environmental Records Lookup Table](https://data.cityofchicago.org/Environment-Sustainable-Development/CDPH-Environmental-Records-Lookup-Table/a9u4-3dwb/about_data): This dataset serves as a lookup table to determine if environmental records exist in a Chicago Department of Public Health (CDPH) environmental dataset for a given address.
+- [Building Violations](https://data.cityofchicago.org/Buildings/Building-Violations/22u3-xenr/about_data): Violations issued by the Department of Buildings from 2006 to the present.
+- [Energy Usage 2010](https://data.cityofchicago.org/Environment-Sustainable-Development/Energy-Usage-2010/8yq3-m6wp/about_data): Displays several units of energy consumption for households, businesses, and industries in the City of Chicago during 2010.
+- [Chicago Energy Benchmarking - 2020 Data Reported in 2021](https://data.cityofchicago.org/Environment-Sustainable-Development/Chicago-Energy-Benchmarking-2020-Data-Reported-in-/ydbk-8hi6/about_data): The Chicago Building Energy Use Benchmarking Ordinance calls on existing municipal, commercial, and residential buildings larger than 50,000 square feet to track whole-building energy use, report to the City annually, and verify data accuracy every three years.

 ## Others